buccaneerai/bottlenose/docs/packages/rxsgd/guides/getting_started.md

 export default myClassifier;
 ```
 💡 In this case, the training data was a hardcoded array.
-But **it could be any data stream**: a database table, Mongo collection, CSV file from AWS S3, HTTP API...
+But it could be *any data stream*: a database table, a Mongo query, a series of HTTP requests, a CSV file from AWS S3...
 You name it!

 The **classifier is reactive**.
 It will update every time a new item is ingested.
-These incremental classifiers are often useful if you want to understand how the model is improving (or overfitting itself) as it fits itself to more data.
-If you just want to see the final classifier then you can simply take the last one:
+These incremental classifiers are often useful if you want to understand how the model is improving (or overfitting itself) as it munches on more data.
+If you just want to see the final classifier then you can simply ignore the incremental results and take the last one:
 ```javascript
 import {takeLast} from 'rxjs/operators';